01-Jacky/Internship-Watch/README.md

 # Internship-Watch

 Quickly view, sort, search through list of latest cs related internship postings from indeed.com.
+Internship postings scrapped daily.

+Warning: The Heroku free server that the site sits on goes to sleep after 30min of inactivity.
+So if you're unlucky any no one hit the page in the past 30 min, you might have to wait up to ~30 seconds for the Heroku dyno to spin up.
+Looking to migrate to an EC2 or raspiberry pi soon so it can be up 24/7.

 ## Getting Started